 It is important for anyone receiving involuntary treatment for a mental illness to have their say about decisions that will affect their life.
 Supporting a family member to attend his/her Mental Health Review Tribunal hearings is a simple and powerful way to do this and start him/her on the road to recovery.

-The Tribunal conducts a hearing to decide whether you remain on your treatment order — Involuntary Treatment Order (ITO) or Forensic Order (FO).
+The Tribunal conducts a hearing to decide whether you remain on your treatment order — Treatment Authority (TA) or Forensic Order (FO).
 At the hearing there are usually three Tribunal members, a legal member (presiding member), a psychiatrist member and a community member.

 You are invited to attend with an allied person.
 If you do not have an allied person you can arrange for a support person to come with you.
 A lawyer can also support you at your hearing.
 If you do not have a lawyer you can ask an advocate to attend.
 At least one member of your treating team will also be present.

 The hearing is conducted at the hospital or mental health care centre where you are receiving treatment or, where possible, at an Indigenous community venue.